toc777/sbt-eslint/README.md

 Options can be specified in accordance with the [JSHint website](http://www.jshint.com/) and they share the same set of defaults.
 To set an option:

-    JshintKeys.passfail := Some(true)
+    JshintKeys.asi := Some(true)

-By default [HtmlUnit](http://htmlunit.sourceforge.net/) is used as the JavaScript engine entirely within the JVM requiring no additional downloads.
+By default [Rhino](https://developer.mozilla.org/en/docs/Rhino) is used as the JavaScript engine entirely within the JVM requiring no additional downloads.
-[common-node](http://olegp.github.io/common-node//) is supported as a native engine option for fast and native JavaScript execution.
+[common-node](http://olegp.github.io/common-node//) is supported as a native engine option for fast and native JavaScript execution. common-node is [Node](http://nodejs.org/) with library support for [CommonJS](http://wiki.commonjs.org/wiki/CommonJS).
 To use common-node instead of Rhino declare the following in your build file:

-    JsEngineKeys.engineType in Global := JsEngineKeys.EngineType.CommonNode
+    JsEngineKeys.engineType := JsEngineKeys.EngineType.CommonNode

-CommonNode is required to be available on your shell's path in order for it to be used.
+common-node is required to be available on your shell's path in order for it to be used.
 To check for its availability simply type `common-node`.

 &copy; Typesafe Inc., 2013